-Anyway, moving on…Last month, I told you about The Family Dinner Cookbook and how it inspired me to create new traditions to make dinnertime more special and fun for my family.
-Well, one idea from the book that I’ve already put into action is Taco Tuesdays.
-So far, it’s been a hit.
-The kids wake up on Tuesdays all “Yay, it’s taco night!” which of course makes it so much more fun for me to make it.
-We’ve kicked off the tradition with these family-friendly Chicken Tacos.
-They’re a healthier spin on traditional beef tacos and they’re just as good, if not better.
-My kids have actually designated it their new favorite dish.
+Last month, I told you about The Family Dinner Cookbook and how it inspired me to create new traditions to make dinnertime more special and fun for my family.
+One idea from the book that I’ve already put into action is Taco Tuesdays.
+So far, it’s been a hit: the kids wake up on Tuesdays all “Yay, it’s taco night!”
+We’ve tried all sorts of tacos (definitely try these fish tacos) but these chicken tacos are the kids’ favorite.
+They’re a healthier spin on traditional beef tacos — and they’re just as good, if not better.

-Normally, I don’t believe in hiding vegetables in kids’ food but in this case I dice them very small so my kids don’t notice them (or at least they can’t pick them out).
+Normally, I don’t believe in hiding vegetables but in this case I dice them very small so my kids don’t notice them (or at least they can’t pick them out).
 I figure what they don’t know won’t hurt them, and one night where I’m not nagging them to eat their vegetables is good for all of us.

-Saute the vegetables in olive oil for 10-15 minutes until soft, then add garlic and cook a few minutes more.
+Sauté the vegetables in olive oil for 10-15 minutes until soft, then add garlic and cook a few minutes more.

 Add ground chicken and spices use a wooden spoon to break chicken into small pieces.

-Add tomato sauce…
+Add tomato sauce.

 Turn heat down to low and simmer for 10-15 minutes, or until chicken is cooked.
 Finish it off with a handful of chopped fresh cilantro.